ibm-functions/composer/docs/COMPOSER.md

 ## OpenWhisk method

-A client instance is obtained by invoking `composer.openwhisk(options)`, for instance with:
+A client instance is obtained by invoking `composer.openwhisk([options])`, for instance with:
 ```javascript
 const wsk = composer.openwhisk({ ignore_certs: true })

 ```
-The specific OpenWhisk deployment to use may be specified via options, environment variables, or the OpenWhisk property file.
+The specific OpenWhisk deployment to use may be specified via the optional `options` argument, environment variables, or the OpenWhisk property file.
 Options have priority over environment variables, which have priority over the OpenWhisk property file.
 Options and environment variables are documented [here](https://github.com/apache/incubator-openwhisk-client-js#constructor-options).
 The default path for the whisk property file is `$HOME/.wskprops`.
 It can be altered by setting the `WSK_CONFIG_FILE` environment variable.

 The `composer` module adds to the OpenWhisk client instance a new top-level category named `compositions` with a method named `deploy`.

 ## Deploy method

-`wsk.deploy(composition, [name])` deploys the composition `composition` with name `name`.
+`wsk.deploy(composition, [name])` deploys the composition `composition`, giving name `name` to the corresponding conductor action.
 More precisely, it successively deploys all the actions and compositions defined in `composition` as well as `composition` itself.

 The compositions are encoded into conductor actions prior to deployment.
 In other words, the `deploy` method deploys one or several actions.